 It’s probably worth mentioning that restoring data could lead to data loss.
 Here’s how!
 Image your beautiful WordPress website was hacked a month back.
 Being an active blogger, you have been adding new content to your site on a daily basis.
 When you find out that your site has been compromised, you stop uploading new content.
 Say you managed to find out when your site was breached and fortunately your backup service keeps a record of daily backups that dates back to 6 months or a year.
 Therefore, you have access to clean backups that you can restore with the click of a button.
 The drawback here is that if you restore backups from a month back, you’ll lose fresh data that you added throughout the month.
 This is particularly harrowing for WooCommerce websites because they risk losing important user data that will affect their business badly.

 That’s how ineffective manual cleaning of a website is.
 This is why using security plugins is the best way of scanning and cleaning a WordPress site.
-By using MalCare, you can regularly scan your website for malware or clean hacked site with the click of a button.
+By using MalCare, you can regularly scan your website for malware, clean hacked sites with the click of a button, and take preventive measures against common hack attacks.
 Take a look at all the amazing features that our WordPress security plugin has to offer.

 Try MalCare to clean Malware & Virus from your website.